About Gree.do

 SWET (Star Wars Epoch Time)

-SWET (Star Wars Epoch Time) is a custom time system designed specifically for this project, similar to Unix time but with a galactic twist.
-SWET counts seconds since the theatrical release of Star Wars: A New Hope.
+Origin of SWET (Star Wars Epoch Time) is a custom time system designed specifically for this project, similar to Unix (Epoch) time but rather SWET counts seconds since the theatrical release of Star Wars: A New Hope on Wednesday, May 25, 1977.

 Unit: Seconds